Created on 06-26-201704:43 PM - edited on 04-19-202203:38 AM by subratadas

 The NiFi S2S protocol is used by NiFi's Remote Process Group (RPG) components to distribute FlowFiles from one NiFi instance to another.
 When the target NiFi is a NiFi cluster, load-balancing of the FlowFie delivery is done across all nodes in the target NiFi cluster.

-The default way this works (and only way it works in versions of NiFi previous to Apache NiFi 1.2.0 or HDF 3.0) is as follows:
+The default way this works (and the only way it works in versions of NiFi previous to Apache NiFi 1.2.0 or HDF 3.0) is as follows:

 These new configuration options can be set as follows:

 The RPG will send data based on what is currently in the incoming queue per transaction.
 By limiting the size of that queue, you can control the max number of FlowFiles that will transfer per transaction.
-You can set size of object back pressure thresholds on those incoming queues to limit the number of FlowFiles queued at any given time.
+You can set the size of object back pressure thresholds on those incoming queues to limit the number of FlowFiles queued at any given time.
 This will cause FlowFiles to queue on the next upstream connection in the dataflow.
 If a source processor is feeding the RPG directly, try putting an updateAttribute processor between that source processor and the RPG so you have two connections.
 As each RPG execution runs and transfers what is on the queue, the queue will be refilled for the next transaction.

 Apache NiFi 1.13+ update: In newer releases of NiFi, the ability to redistribute FlowFiles within the cluster was made much more efficient and easier through the new load-balanced connection feature.
 This new feature (stable in Apache NIFi 1.13+ versions) is a simple configuration change that can be done on a connection.
 It supports numerous strategies for redistribution of FlowFiles, but for load-balanced distribution, it offers a true round-robin capability you can't get from an RPG.